Amolith/willow/README.md

 ## What is it?

+_If you'd rather watch a video, I gave a [lightning talk on Willow] at the 2023 Ubuntu Summit._

+[lightning talk on Willow]: https://youtu.be/XIGxKyekvBQ?t=29900

 Willow tracks software releases across arbitrary forge platforms by trying to support one of the very few things they all have in common: the VCS.
 At the moment, git is the _only_ supported VCS, but I would be interested in adding